CPNV-ES/RIA2_rekognition_python/README.md

 The ``<bucket>`` AWS to use to upload the image.

 Any doubt ?
-Execute the commande bellow to show available buckets :
+Execute the command bellow to show available buckets :
 ```
 aws s3 ls
 ```